rodneyosodo/africastalking-eris-devkit-playground/src/8LDR/README.md

 ###### tags: `eris-devkit`

 ## INTRODUCTION
-We all want our home appliances to be controlled automatically based on some conditions and that's called Home automation.
+We all want our home appliances to be controlled automatically based on some conditions, which is called Home Automation.
 We will learn how to use light intensity to control devices.
-For this, we need a light sensor to detect the light condition and some circuitry to control the Light sensor.
+For this, we need a light sensor to detect the light condition and some circuitry to control the light sensor.
 We will use the Light Dependent Resistor.

 ## BACKGROUND INFO
-LDR is Light Dependent Resistor.
-LDRs are made from semiconductor materials to enable them to have their light-sensitive properties.
+LDR is a Light Dependent Resistor.
+LDRs are made from semiconductor materials which enable them to have their light-sensitive properties.

 #### What is a Light Dependent Resistor?
-A photoresistor, LDR for light-dependent resistor is a passive component that decreases resistance with respect to receiving  light on the component's sensitive surface.
-The resistance of a photoresistor decreases with increase in incident light intensity; in other words, it exhibits photoconductivity.
+A photoresistor, LDR for a light-dependent resistor, is a passive component that decreases resistance with respect to receiving light on the component's sensitive surface.
+The resistance of a photoresistor decreases with an increase in incident light intensity; in other words, it exhibits photoconductivity.

 #### How the LDR works?
 When light falls on the surface of the LDR the conductance of the element increases, the resistance of the LDR decreases.
-This property of the LDR is achieved because it is a property of semiconductor material used on the surface.
+This property of the LDR is achieved because it is a property of the semiconductor material used on the surface.

 #### Pinout